 The French Siege of Fort St. Philip lasted from April 23 to June 28.
-Richelieu was besieging Fort St. Philip for three whole weeks when three additional British battalions were finally ordered to sail for Gibraltar (the 53rd Foot, 54th Foot and 57th Foot).
+Richelieu had been besieging Fort St. Philip for three whole weeks when three additional British battalions were finally ordered to sail for Gibraltar (the 53rd Foot, 54th Foot and 57th Foot).

-On May 17, Great Britain declared war to France.
+On May 17, Great Britain declared war on France.

 On July 7, the British garrison embarked for Gibraltar.

 On July 8, Richelieu embarked on board the Foudroyant (80) with some of his principal officers.
 The same day, the whole French fleet hoisted sail with several transports carrying troops and artillery.
 Eleven battalions and a detachment of artillery (100 men and 3 engineers) were left under the Comte de Lannion to garrison Minorca.

 After the capture of Minorca, a French force of 19 bns was sent to Corsica under the command of M. de Castries.

 On July 16, the French fleet arrived at Toulon.

 Soon after his arrival at Gibraltar, Sir Edward Hawke sailed with the British fleet to Minorca.
 He found that the island had fallen and that the French army and fleet had returned to Toulon.
 The French had no longer any squadron at sea in the Mediterranean, and the vice-admiral therefore had to confine himself to protecting British trade and preserving British prestige.